Bandikaaking/Eyefuck/README.md

 # EyeFuck
-A new "BrainFuck", but maded by be
+A new "BrainFuck", but maded by me